ridashafqaat/Stylish-Table/README.md

 # Stylish-Table
-This table is a stylish and with hover
+This table is a stylish and with